WebRTC Server: What It Is and Why You Need One

 Wowza Video and WebRTC

-With for Wowza Video, our cloud-based platform prepares data for delivery through a custom content delivery network (CDN), which acts as an SFU.
+With for Wowza Video, our cloud-based platform prepares data for delivery through a custom video content delivery network (CDN), which acts as an SFU.
 In doing so, it makes sub-second latency streaming to a million users worldwide a reality.
 Real-Time Streaming at Scale recently added live to VOD via a content management system (CMS) to further enhance WebRTC streaming capabilities.

 What WebRTC has in potential it lacks in inherent scalability (and thereby usability).
 Media servers and workflow solutions like those provided by Wowza give you the tools needed to make WebRTC work for you.